Heavy heart? Feeling sad? Try these 8 simple tips to lighten your heartache.

 FOMO (fear of missing out) can lead to us feeling sad, frustrated, jealous, inadequate and envious.
 Turn your fear of missing out to the trending new #JOMO – Joy Of Missing Out.
 Instead of feeling stressed and heavy about what you’re missing out on, delight in what you can enjoy in its place.
 Learn to bask in the pleasure of taking a break from social activities to enjoy personal time – or to take care of important tasks or people that depend on you and have value in your life.

 5. Look up.

-We get so focused on our current circumstances that we can forget to lift our eyes and look ahead.
+Often, we get so focused on our current circumstances that we can forget to lift our eyes and look ahead.
 The sun rises again each day.
 Opportunities are always waiting to be explored.
 We sometimes suffer failures and losses that leave us feeling alone and in the dark, but out of those experiences we usually gain a lesson.

 “Only in the darkness can you see the stars.” – Martin Luther King Jr.

 Find the light in the lesson.
 Look up!
 All things come to pass, and so too will the fresh wound heal and the heaviness you feel lift.

 Seems so simple, but we can get closed in with our thoughts and feelings swirling in a tight and constricting circle.
 Disconnect and leave your devices inside!
 Stepping outside to take a breath of fresh air, to look around and get connected with the world that hasn’t stopped turning and evolving even though our heart feels weighed down.